 Making your career plans a top priority can help you become self-sufficient.
-If you aren’t going to be able to support yourself post-separation, start thinking about career counseling, re-training, or going back to school — while you can!
+If you aren’t going to be able to support yourself post-separation, start thinking about career counseling, re-training, or going back to school.

-We know that divorce is devastating.
-Your jointly held goals are now gone and we’ve all struggled with depression.
 Create new, attainable goals for your future.
-I suggest a written list that you can cross off as you accomplish new and different tasks.
+Consider making a written list with items or tasks you can cross off as you accomplish them.
 Having something positive, productive, or fun to look forward to can make you feel a whole lot better.

-Don’t be afraid to reach out to friends and family.
-Don’t be afraid to make new friends who aren’t connected to your spouse.
-A divorce support group may sound uncomfortable or silly but has helped many of my clients to feel less isolated and more proactive.
+Don’t be afraid to reach out to friends and family, and make new friends who aren’t connected to your spouse.
+A divorce support group may sound uncomfortable or silly, but it has helped many clients feel less isolated and more proactive.

-Nothing about divorce is easy, but focusing on your emotional and financial well-being can not only help you in the NOW — but will set you up for a more prosperous and satisfying future.
+Nothing about divorce is easy, but focusing on your emotional and financial well-being not only helps you NOW, it will also set you up for a more prosperous and satisfying future.
 It can also make your divorce less messy and give you a sense of empowerment.